turbine-kreuzberg/media-query-sync/README.md

 #### Custom event

-One method to read a design breakpoint is to listen to the event `deviceStateChanged`, which has a property `deviceState`.
+The first option to read a design breakpoint is to listen to the event `deviceStateChanged`, which has a property `deviceState`.
 This property contains a string naming the breakpoint that was reached as the event was fired.

 #### Public method